 The dates listed above are departure dates from LAX and from the program location back to LAX.

-8 units required.
-Students must take either HIST 204 or INST 492 in May and be enrolled in IPIN 495 and IPIN 495L in June.
+8 unit minimum requirement.
+Students must take either ENG 380 or HIST 406 in May.
+Students must be enrolled in both IPIN 495 and IPIN 495L in June.

-- This course introduces students to the history and politics of the Northern Ireland conflict and peace process through a blend of academic learning and practical experience involving a study trip to Northern Ireland.
+- This course provides an introduction to the history and politics of the Northern Ireland conflict and peace process through a blend of academic learning and practical experience involving a study trip to Northern Ireland.
 The course also sheds light on other seemingly intractable conflicts that are such a feature of our world in the 21st century.